 In TCM applications, ginseng isn’t considered a cold remedy.
 Rather, its uses include tonifying Qi as well as the Spleen (of course!) and Lung meridians.

 If you’re feeling feeble and don’t have much of an appetite, ginseng may help.
-Some people use it to improve libido and sexual performance.
-Ginsenosides, the main active compound in ginseng, has been shown in research studies to support cardiac function, along with other positive outcomes.6
+Some people use it to support libido and sexual performance.
+Ginsenosides, the main active compound in ginseng, has been shown in research studies to support cardiovascular function, along with other positive outcomes.

 Don’t plan on cooking with ginseng?
 No problem.
 You can make your own ginseng herbal tea, the easy way.